 - If you are appealing because we told you we were going to stop or reduce services or items that you were already getting and you want to keep those services or items during your IURO appeal, you must request the IURO appeal within 10 calendar days of the date on the decision letter for your Level 1 appeal. - If the IURO reviews your case, it will reach a decision within 45 calendar days (or sooner, if your medical condition makes it necessary).
-If your IURO appeal is a "fast" appeal, the IURO will reach a decision within 48 hours. - If you have questions about the IURO appeal process and/or need assistance with your application, you can call the New Jersey Department of Banking and Insurance toll-free at 1-888-393-1062 (select option 3).
+If your IURO appeal is a "fast" appeal, the IURO will reach a decision within 48 hours.
+To request an expedited, or fast, appeal, you or your treating provider should fax a completed copy of the External Appeal Application form to Maximus Federal at 585-425-5296, and ask for an expedited appeal on the form in Section V, Summary of Appeal. - · If you have questions about the IURO appeal process and/or need assistance with your application, you can call the New Jersey Department of Banking and Insurance at 1-888-393-1062 or 609-777-9470.